telekom/identity-iris-keycloak-charts/README.md

 **realm**

 According to the documentation, the master realm should be used only for administrative purposes.
-This chart initialize keycloak with an additional realm called "tif".
+This chart initialize Keycloak with an additional realm called "tif".
 This tif-realm.json file is stored in a separate config file and mounted to the pod container.

 > **Note**: Current version of the chart does not contain any flags to replace the default config maps.
 Modifing the config maps must be done manually.